 The Radiography Program is located at the Sylvania Campus.

 - How do I print out my unofficial PCC transcript from the Internet?

 You may print your own unofficial transcript from the Internet.
 Log in to MyPCC, go to the My Courses tab, and click on Unofficial Transcript.

 - What are my chances of getting in?

-The Radiography Program typically receives 125 - 200 applications for 36 spaces.
+The Radiography Program typically receives 125 - 200 applications for up to 36 spaces.
 Selection is based primarily on grades in prerequisite courses, overall GPA and interview scores.
 It is difficult to predict year to year the chances of getting selected.
-Applicants who were offered placement into the 2012-2014 program had an average overall GPA of 3.79.
+Applicants who were offered placement into the 2013-2015 program had an average overall GPA of 3.72.
 They also had an average science GPA of 3.9 (science GPA being comprised of BI 231-233 and MTH 111).

 - Do prerequisites have to be completed before applying?

 Yes.
 All prerequisites must be completed by the end of winter term in the year that you are applying.